spryker/spryker-docs/docs/dg/dev/upgrade-and-migrate/upgrade-to-php-83.md

 ---
 title: 'Upgrade to PHP 8.3'
-description: End of October 2024, Spryker will release a new version of its Demo Shops supporting PHP 8.3.
+description: End of October 2024, Spryker has released a new version of its Demo Shops supporting PHP 8.3.
 template: concept-topic-template
 last_updated: Nov 1, 2024
 ---